daraghbyrne/sospittsburgh/_posts/events/2017-10-07-starry-starry-night.markdown

 __Minimum donation:__ $50 per person.
 Larger donations gladly accepted.

 General Seating.
 Your name will be on a guest list at the door.

-RSVP by [getting your tickets online](https://squareup.com/store/save-our-symphony-pittsburgh) or send checks made out to SOS Pittsburgh to: 5868-A Ellsworth Avenue, Pittsburgh,15232.
+RSVP by [getting your tickets online](https://squareup.com/store/save-our-symphony-pittsburgh) or send checks made out to SOS Pittsburgh to: 5868-A Ellsworth Avenue, Pittsburgh, 15232.

 One hundred percent of your donation goes into our donor-designated fund, through the Pittsburgh Foundation, to promote community outreach and support of the Pittsburgh Symphony Orchestra and its musicians.